 Preheat oven to 350 degrees.

 Cream shortening and both sugars together until light and fluffy.
 Add peanut butter and combine.
 Add egg and vanilla and mix until combined.
-Measure out the 1 1/4 C flour.
-Add small amounts at a time while mixer is running.
-When about half of the flour is left add the baking soda and baking powder to it.
-Combine well and then add to the dough mixture and mix until everything is incorporated.
+Whisk together flour, baking soda, and baking powder and then add to dough until incorporated.

-Reserve one cup of the dough for later use.
+Reserve 3/4 – 1 cup dough for later use.

 Take the remaining dough and press it into the bottom of an ungreased 9×13 pan.
 I crumble it evenly all over the bottom of the pan and then press it in with my fingers.
 Crumbling it first helps to create an even thickness.

 Take remaining dough and use your fingers to smash it into thin pieces and place on top of jam.
 It’s okay if jam still shows through.